Plan Your Trades and Trade Your Plan in Forex Trading

 • Luck or experience may lead to occasional gains, but consistent profits require a solid plan.

-• Excellent traders stick to their plans—they’re consistent.
+• Excellent forex traders stick to their plans—they’re consistent.

 5. Avoid Unexplained Gains or Losses: